w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 <MessageBox message="Crowdloans will be deprecated right after [Agile Coretime](./learn-agile-coretime.md) is activated on the network.
 For fundraising in a decentralized, transparent, and regulatory compliant manner within the ecosystem, check out the [Polimec parachain](https://www.polimec.org/)." />

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} allows parachains to source tokens for their parachain bids in a decentralized crowdloan.
+Polkadot allows parachains to source tokens for their parachain bids in a decentralized crowdloan.

 :::note Contributing to a crowdloan